keen/keen-analysis.js/README.md

 ### CamelCase conversion

-All parameters provided in a camelCase format will be automatically converted into an API-digestible under_score format.
+All of the parameters provided in the camelCase format will be automatically converted into an API-digestible under_score format.

 ---